CMSgov/CMCS-DSG-DSS-Certification-Staging/Conditions for Enhanced Funding/Security and Privacy/readme.md

 The Conditions for Enhanced Funding (CEF) under 42 CFR §433.112(b), and specifically CEF 9, 12, and 18, encompass privacy and security requirements that are mandatory for and integral to all Medicaid Enterprise Systems (MES).

-Please visit the CEF page (ADD LINK) for examples and required evidence.
+Please visit the [CEF]({{site.baseurl}}/Conditions for Enhanced Funding/CEFs/) page for examples and required evidence.

-Please visit the CEF Tips and Best Practices page (ADD LINK) for additional tips and best practices.
+Please visit the [CEF Tips and Best Practices]({{site.baseurl}}/Conditions for Enhanced Funding/CEF Tips/) page for additional tips and best practices.

 Use the links below to navigate to each section of this page:
 - [Laws, Regulations, and Policies](#policy)